-Our Natives First® team has worked with a variety of customers over many years who have successfully seeded and established native grass species.
+Our Natives First® team has worked with a variety of customers over many years who have successfully seeded and established native grasses.
 These species demonstrate amazing tenacity once they are established.

 Native wildflowers are also an important addition to many native grass plantings.
-Besides adding beauty to stands of native grasses, wildflowers are an important food source for game birds, song birds and mammalian wildlife as well as grazing livestock.
+Besides adding beauty to stands of native grasses, native wildflowers are an important food source for game birds, song birds and mammalian wildlife as well as grazing livestock.
+Click here for more information on native grasses and wildflowers.

 Annual Cover Crop Pollinator Mix with Legumes